 The vast majority of excursions into the Danakil commence at the Tigrayan town of Mekele where you meet your group and pile into Toyota Landcruisers that carry you into the desert in convoy.
 Your exact route will depend on whether you’re visiting Erta Ale on day one, or whether you’ll first be stopping at Dallol.

 The local Afar people are the gatekeepers to Erta Ale, and so your first port of call is a stop-off at the local village Kusawad to pay the chief his dime.
 From here, you’ll press on to the base camp, Dodom, which lies 10km from Erta Ale.

 After dinner at Dodom you begin the trek to the crater rim at around 7PM.
 While the sun may disappear behind the horizon, the heat of the Danakil lingers and the trek shouldn’t be underestimated.
 After 3-4 hours, you reach the summit.
-Note: it’s possible to rent a camel to carry you to the top of the volcano.

 Total Trek Distance: 10km each way